 How does gravity work?

-We are able to feel our weight is because of gravity.
-Apples fall down, Tides are generated, and earth revolves around sun, all these are happening because of the existence of gravitational force.
+We are able to feel our weight because of Gravity.
+Apples fall down, Tides are generated and Earth revolves around the Sun.
+All these are happening because of the existence of gravitational force.
 But how much do we really know about Gravity?
 Gravitational force is generated from matter.
-So objects with larger mass can generate more gravitational force and has higher ability attract other objects.
-We know the effects of gravitational force but we don’t know how it is created and it exists.
+So, objects with larger mass can generate more gravitational force and has higher ability attract other objects.
+We know the effects of gravitational force but we don’t know how it is created.
 Our current understanding of physics is not able to explain gravity completely.

 Dark matter and Dark energy

 The amount of matter in this universe that is known to us is just a 5% of the entire universe.
 The remaining part of the universe is considered to be dark and it consists of Dark matter and Dark energy.
-Dark cannot be seen directly and it is not been discovered also.
+Dark cannot be seen directly and it’s not been discovered yet.
 We know about the existence of dark matter by the gravitational effects that it creates on visible matter.
 Even though the gravitational force is trying to pull the universe inwards, universe is expanding outwards.
 Astrophysicists suggest that there is an invisible energy which counteracts the effects of gravity and they termed it as Dark energy.
 Dark matter will not interact with light or with anything in fact.
-That makes difficult for detecting it.
-Scientists have seen the effect of dark matter by gravitational lensing which causes the bending of light.
+That makes it difficult for detection.
+Scientists have seen the effect of dark matter by gravitational lensing, which causes the bending of light.
 The existence of dark matter and dark energy is an unsolved mystery in science.

-At the beginning of 19th century it was believed that nothing left to be discovered in physics and all the phenomena can be explained by classical physics.
-But then there were something that classical physics couldn’t explain, such as blackbody radiation.
-Then quantum theory and theory of relativity was proposed and that made revolutionary changes in the field of physics.
-We know many things about our universe but that is just a little.
+At the beginning of 19th century, it was believed that there’s nothing left to be discovered in physics and all the phenomena can be explained by classical physics.
+But then there were somethings that classical physics couldn’t explain, such as the Blackbody radiation.
+Then, Quantum theory and the theory of relativity was proposed and that made revolutionary changes in the field of physics.
+We know many things about our universe but that is only miniscule.
 There is much more left to be explored.